7hacker/data-structures-algorithms-in-python/README.md

 BuildTree_PreorderInorder.py : Given the inorder and preorder traversal's of a tree in an array, build a tree . : http://www.geeksforgeeks.org/construct-tree-from-given-inorder-and-preorder-traversal/

+cake_thief.py : Maximize stealing cakes, in a bag of capacity C, where cakes are tuples of weight,profit

 cloneBinaryTree.py : Clone a binary tree and return the root of the cloned tree

 cmd_example.py : How to build a Shell-esque Prompt interface using python